 White Rock Sea Festival

 The seaside resort town of White Rock celebrates White Rock Sea Festival & Semiahmoo Days on the August long weekend.
-The free event includes children’s activities, a torchlight parade, fireworks and tons of live entertainment.
+The free event typically includes children’s activities, a torchlight parade, fireworks and tons of live entertainment.

 Below are some tips to keep in mind for the next event.